 Occasionally, stations enter into time brokerage agreements or local marketing agreements.
 Separately owned and licensed stations may agree to function cooperatively in programming, advertising sales and other matters, subject to compliance with the antitrust laws and the FCC's rules and policies, including the requirement that the licensee of each station maintain independent control over the programming and other operations of its own station.
-Over the past few years, a number of stations have entered into cooperative arrangements commonly known as joint sales agreements, or "JSAs."
+Over the past few years, a number of stations have entered into cooperative arrangements commonly known as JSAs.
 The FCC has determined that where two radio stations are both located in the same market and a party with a cognizable interest in one such station sells more than 15% of the advertising per week of the other station, that party shall be treated as if it has an attributable interest in that brokered station.
-JSAs between two television stations are not considered attributable, although as noted above, the FCC has a pending proceeding regarding whether such joint operating arrangements should be considered attributable.
+As noted in the Section entitled "Local Television Ownership," above, the FCC recently adopted an Order ruling that a television station that is a party to a JSA to which it sells more than 15% of the advertising time of another television station in the same market also has an attributable interest in the station for which it sells advertising time.
+We are not currently a party to any JSAs, so the FCC's Order does not affect us at this time.